tum-pbs/pbdl-book/physgrad.md

 The latter two methods are more relevant in the context of this book.
 They share similarities, but in the loss term case, the physics evaluations are only required at training time.
 For DP approaches, the solver itself is usually also employed at inference time, which enables an end-to-end training of NNs and numerical solvers.
 All three approaches employ _first-order_ derivatives to drive optimizations and learning processes, and the latter two also using them for the physics terms.
 This is a natural choice from a deep learning perspective, but we haven't questioned at all whether this is actually the best choice.

-Not too surprising after this introduction: A central insight of the following chapter will be that regular gradients are often a _sub-optimal choice_ for learning problems involving physical quantities.
+Not too surprising after this introduction: A central insight of the following chapter will be that regular gradients can be a _sub-optimal choice_ for learning problems involving physical quantities.
 It turns out that both supervised and DP gradients have their pros and cons, and leave room for custom methods that are aware of the physics operators.
-In particular, we'll show, based on the analysis from {cite}`holl2021pg`, how scaling problems of DP gradients affect NN training.
+In particular, we'll show how scaling problems of DP gradients affect NN training (as outlined in {cite}`holl2021pg`), and revisit the problems of multi-modal solutions.
-Then, we'll also illustrate how multi-modal problems (as hinted at in {doc}`intro-teaser`) negatively influence NNs.
-Finally, we'll explain several alternatives to prevent these problems.
+Finally, we'll explain several alternatives to prevent these issues.
 It turns out that a key property that is missing in regular gradients is a proper _inversion_ of the Jacobian matrix.

 ```{admonition} A preview of this chapter